-For Pima pineapple cactus, ironwood trees, and saguaros (grouped into two size classes: ≤6 feet and >6 feet tall) survey and survey results, staff will allow this information to be carried over for future Native Plant Preservation Plan submittals for up to five years provided that the survey shall be conducted by an entity qualified to perform biological surveys, and performed according to the most recent protocol approved by the US Fish and Wildlife Service.
+For Pima pineapple cactus, ironwood trees, and saguaros (grouped into two size classes: <6 feet and >6 feet tall) survey and survey results, staff will allow this information to be carried over for future Native Plant Preservation Plan submittals for up to five years provided that the survey shall be conducted by an entity qualified to perform biological surveys, and performed according to the most recent protocol approved by the US Fish and Wildlife Service.
 The property owner may request an extension of the five-year time limit at the time of a request for a time extension of the approved rezoning.
-The property owner must provide written justification for the extension with the application for the time extension and the Planning Official or his/her designee will review the request on a case-by-case basis at the time of application for a time extension.
+The property owner must provide written justification for the extension with the application for the time of application for a time extension a case-by-case basis at the time of application for a time extension.